 Confirm that your dtSearch index includes all documents in the Searchable Set of the search terms report.

-- Select Report and Tag in the Type radio button list for the report.
-If you don't select this option, then a multiple object field isn't created for the search terms report.
+- Select the Tag Hits toggle to create a multiple object field for the search terms report.
 If this field isn't created you can't select it in the Highlight Fields option when creating a persistent highlights set.
 See Persistent highlight sets.

 - When using a search terms report as a highlight source in a persistent highlight set, only the terms in documents associated with the current reports appear highlighted.
 If you add new search terms to the reports, you must run pending terms so that they appear highlighted in documents.